Korean War Legacy Project

 Wayne Pelkey Is Wounded as His Friends Die but Received No Purple Heart

-Wayne Pelkey and three others try to reinforce another company but are hit with a mortar round.
-The other three die but Pelkey survived with a severe concussion.
-He had to identify one of his friends that was decapitated by the mortar.
-He bled from his ears, nose, and mouth for two weeks even though there was not a hole in his poncho.
-Pelkey was not awarded a purple heart because his skin was not broken.
+Wayne Pelkey laments when he and three others tried to reinforce another company but were hit with a mortar round in which the other three died but he survived with a severe concussion.
+He recalls he had to identify one of his friends that was decapitated by the mortar.
+He says his friend bled from his ears, nose, and mouth for two weeks even though there was not a hole in his poncho.
+He is sorrowful that his friend was not awarded a purple heart because his skin was not broken.

 Tags: 1953 Battle of Pork Chop Hill, 3/23-7/16,Chinese,Weapons